10 Tips to Reduce Diabetic Nerve Pain

 Alpha-Lipoic Acid is an antioxidant naturally found in our body.
 However, the human’s body doesn’t produce enough of it.
 Larger doses of this antioxidant can help ease nerve pain and regulate blood sugar levels.

-Wash your feet with warm water and mild soap, but make sure you dry them thoroughly afterward.
+Wash the feet with warm water and mild soap, but make sure to dry them thoroughly afterward.
 Then, apply some lotion but avoid the area between toes since it’s most prone to fungal infections.

-Did you know smoking constricts your blood vessels, thus impairing your blood flow?
-In other words, your peripheral nerves can’t get the necessary nutrient-high blood, resulting in more nerve pain.
+Smoking constricts the blood vessels, thus impairing the blood flow.
+In other words, the peripheral nerves can’t get the necessary nutrient-high blood, resulting in more nerve pain.

-Therefore, we highly recommend you to stop or at least avoid smoking if you suffer from diabetic nerve pain.
+Therefore, we highly recommend to stop or at least avoid smoking for those who have nerve pain.

-Stress worsens inflammation and all kinds of diabetes complications.
-You should find the right relaxation technique that helps reduce your stress, thus alleviating the diabetic neuropathy symptoms.
+Stress worsens inflammation and all kinds of complications due to the condition.
+People should find the right relaxation technique that helps reduce stress, thus alleviating neuropathy symptoms.

 Some of them are meditation, exercise, yoga, doing outdoor activities such as walking in nature with friends or playing some sport.
-Find what works for you best and practice it to manage your stress levels.
+Find what works for best and practice it to manage the stress levels.

-Pay attention to any visible signs of nerve damage to your hands, feet, legs, and skin.
+Pay attention to any visible signs of nerve damage to the hands, feet, legs, and skin.
 That might be sores, blisters, ulcers, or other sign of injury.
-The American Diabetes Association says skin care and foot care is important for preventing and treating diabetic neuropathy.
+The American Diabetes Association says skin care and foot care is important for preventing and treating neuropathy.

-Therefore, make sure you wash your feet, toenails, and skin carefully every day.
+Therefore, make sure to wash the feet, toenails, and skin carefully every day.
 Focus on skin folds prone to moisture and bacteria build-up to prevent infections.

 Also, wear clean clothing and socks, and stay away from warm showers and hot temperatures.
-Don’t forget to file corns and cut your toenails regularly.
-Consult a doctor if you notice any swelling, redness, or infection starting.
+Don’t forget to file corns and cut the toenails regularly.
+Consult a doctor in case of any swelling, redness, or infection starting.

 Some researchers say capsaicin cream can help in this condition, but be cautious since sometimes it might cause skin irritation and burning.